William-Robert-Robertson/WildCamera/Candidate Technologies/STM32N6x7_MCU/STM32CubeN6_Example_Projects.md

 git checkout main # Not needed - only one branch.
 ```
 The STM32N6570-DK board exposes the serial port at 115200 baud - not the default 9600 baud.\
-It appears as ttyACM0
+It appears in Linux as ttyACM0 and in Windows as COM3
 ```
 ls -l /dev/ttyACM0
 sudo putty -serial /dev/ttyACM0 -sercfg 115200

-# Other  serial consoles
+# Other Linux serial consoles
 sudo minicom -s --color=on --device ckermit picocom
-#
+# Windows serial consoles
+TeraTerm
 ```
 If the user belongs to the 'dialout' user group they have accesss to serial ports and sudo isn't needed.